|

 Commencing steam trials in June 1949, it was found that the fireman's compartment was unbearably hot, though probably not much hotter than a cab of any large steam locomotive in the summer, but the original design had envisaged adopting oil firing in the long run.
 Plus there was poor insulation between the (internal) smokebox door and the 'A' end cab, causing that driving compartment to be uncomfortably hot.
 As a result, the crew were only prepared to drive from this end for short distances, requiring the locomotive to be turned regularly, and explains why in many photos the central front window and doors are often open.
 Also the outer body panels had to be removed if wanting to examine or repair any boiler parts.
 Even filling with water proved difficult as the water filler point was higher than most station water crane hoses could reach.
 No doubt these problems would have been resolved in production locos.

-On its final outing on 2nd November 1950, 36001 really performed - 15 coaches hauled comfortably at an average speed of 50 mph uphill.
-Then returning light engine, reaching 90 mph near Winchester, the loco rode as smoothly as a coach.
-But it was too late, the decision had been taken.
+A complete overhaul of the piston rings and sleeve valves on the power bogies was undertaken, then reported to be running better than ever before.
+On its final outing on 2nd November 1950, 36001 really performed well - 15 coaches hauled comfortably at an average speed of 50 mph uphill.
+Then returning light engine, reached 90 mph near Winchester, and the loco rode as smoothly as a passenger coach.
+But it was too late, the decision had already been taken to end the project.